HathorNetwork/hathor-wallet-service-old/docs/2021-07-29-infrastructure-design.md

 Those tasks will be orchestrated by AWS Code Pipeline.

-The reason for choosing Code Pipeline is that it's capable of accesing the database through our VPC to perform migrations.
+The reason for choosing Code Pipeline is that it's capable of accessing the database through our VPC to perform migrations.

 The way it works is similar to Github Actions.
 We create a spec file declaring the steps that we want it to run, and configuring which branch we want to trigger the build.
 It seems to be possible to trigger it on GitHub releases too.

-Also, we need to create the Pipeline in AWS CodePipeline, create a connection to GitHub, create a build configuration in AWs CodeBuild, among other things.
+Also, we need to create the Pipeline in AWS CodePipeline, create a build configuration in AWs CodeBuild, among other things.

 We will create those AWS resources using Terraform.

+### Maintenance mode
+A maintenance mode will be implemented in the WalletService, if we need to warn users before we run some potentially dangerous or slow migration that could cause downtimes.

+This maintenance mode will work by setting a flag in our Redis instance, that the service will use to know that this mode is enabled and warn the wallets.

+A Lambda function will be built that enables/disables the mode, and its execution will be triggered in the deployment pipeline, when needed.

 ### Deployment Steps
+We will have two kinds of deployments.
+The one with maintenance mode enabled, and the one with it disabled.

+Both will be trigger manually, and we need to have the option to choose which one we would like to trigger.

+If we run the one with maintenance mode enabled, it will call the Lambda function responsible for enabling it before procceeding to the common steps.

-The steps to be run by CodePipeline are:
+The common steps that will need to be run in both cases are:

+- Someone triggers the pipeline manually.
+The trigger will be manual as a precaution to avoid unexpected downtimes.
-- Run our migrations command defined in Makefile.
+- The pipelines runs our migrations command defined in Makefile.
 This will make it connect directly to the database.
 - Run our `serverless deploy` command defined in Makefile.
 This makes it build and upload the Lambdas.
 - Build a new Docker image for the daemon and push to our ECR repository.
 We will configure Flux inside our Kubernetes to monitor this repository and rollout the Daemon to run the new version whenever a new image is detected.